Enserink-lab/screenwerk-2.0/README.md

 **plateFormat**, the plate format used for the destination plates.\
 **destinationPlateID**, a unique destination plate ID, which will be used to generate the destination plate barcode.\
 **randomizeDispensing**, specifying that the drug treatments should be randomized across all plates.\
+**.backfilling**, specifying, if single drug treatments should be backfilled with one unit of the solvent/control so that all drug treatments have the same amount of drug solvent as in the combination treatments (equalizing solvent concentrations in every single well).\
 **probeDispensing**, specifying, if the dispensing should be probed before generating the data set, which will provide a short summary with the number of plates, drug treatments and much more.

 For a more detailed explanation, have a look at the R documentation for the package 'screenwerk'.